timlindeberg/tlang/documentation/1_HelloWorld.md

 # Hello World!
-In `tlang` the most simple hello world program is written as:
+In `tlang` a very simple program can be written as:

 ```tlang
 println("Hello world!")